DIY incentives: Insulation and air sealing

 Steps to participate

-Confirm eligibility (see infographic).
+Confirm your home is a good fit for DIY insulation and air sealing (see infographic [PDF]).
 Consult with a Trade Ally contractor if needed.

 Buy your supplies and take pre-project pictures.